Prague is very attractive by day, but the Czech capital city is also beautiful at night.

-Public transport: Tram 22 to stop “Pražský hrad” or “Pohořelec”.
+Public transport: Tram 22 to stop “Pražský hrad” (Prague Castle) or stop “Pohořelec”.

 Not far from Castle District Square is Strahov Monastery.
 The monastery itself is closed at night, but the open area just east of the main gate lies along the side of Petrin hill.
 Along a walkway below the Bellavista restaurant is a small clearing with a view of the Little Quarter, Old Town, and beyond.

 The giant metronome is at the same location where a giant statue of Stalin once loomed over the city.
 This green space can be easily reached from Old Town Square, and the almost 180-degree view stretches from Vitkov Hill through Old Town and across the bridges to Mala Strana and Petrin hill.

 Public transport: Trams 15, 17 to stop “Čechův most” (Cech’s Bridge).

 4. Staroměstské náměstí (Old Town Square)

 It might surprise some to know that this square, while very busy by day, is almost empty at night.
 The Old Town Hall Tower and the double spires of the Church of Our Lady Upon Tyn dominate the view, but illumination of the surrounding architecture and the Jan Hus sculpture provide additional historical elements.

 Public transport: Metro A (green line) to stop “Staroměstská” (Old Town).